minio/minio/docs/large-bucket/DESIGN.md

 }
 ```

+### 4.2 Changes to `format-xl.go`

-New `format-xl.go` behavior is format structure is used as a opaque type, `Format` field signifies the format of the backend.
-Once the format has been identified it is now the job of the identified backend to further interpret the next structures and validate them.
+The new `format-xl.go` behavior contains a format structure that is used as an opaque type, where the `format` field signifies the format of the backend.
+Once the format has been identified, it is the job of the identified backend to further interpret the next structures and validate them.

 ```go
 type formatType string